 Improvements in the selection of NAND timings.

-In addition, a number of Free Electrons engineers are also maintainers in the Linux kernel, so they review and merge patches from other developers, and send pull requests to other maintainers to get those patches integrated.
+In addition, a number of Bootlin engineers are also maintainers in the Linux kernel, so they review and merge patches from other developers, and send pull requests to other maintainers to get those patches integrated.
 This lead to the following activity:

 Maxime Ripard, as the Allwinner co-maintainer, merged 78 patches from other developers.